List of Winnipeg Jets seasons

 The Winnipeg Jets are a professional ice hockey team based in Winnipeg.
 They are members of the Central Division of the Western Conference of the National Hockey League (NHL).
 The team, owned by True North Sports & Entertainment, plays its home games at the Canada Life Centre.

-The franchise was founded in 1999, and played eleven seasons in Atlanta, Georgia as the Atlanta Thrashers before moving to Winnipeg in 2011.
-The team has played eleven seasons in Winnipeg.
+The franchise was founded in 1999, and played 11 seasons in Atlanta as the Atlanta Thrashers before moving to Winnipeg in 2011.
 After relocation the team struggled to make the playoffs as they qualified for the playoffs just once (in 2015) in their first six seasons.
-In the franchise's time in Winnipeg they have qualified for the playoffs six times and have advanced to one Conference Final in 2018.
+In the franchise's time in Winnipeg they have qualified for the playoffs six times and have advanced to one conference finals in 2018.
+The 2024-25 team saw them win their first ever Central Division title, and also won the Presidents' Trophy for the best overall record in the league.